apache/amoro-site/arctic-docs/content/concepts/self-optimizing.md

 ## Self-optimizing scheduling policy

 AMS determines the Scheduling Policy to sequence the self-optimization process for different tables.
 The actual resources allocated for
 Self-optimizing for each table are determined based on the chosen Scheduling Policy.
-Quota is used by Arctic to define the expected resource usage for each table, while Quota occupation represents the percentage of actual resource usage compared to the expected usage.
+Quota is used by Amoro to define the expected resource usage for each table, while Quota occupation represents the percentage of actual resource usage compared to the expected usage.
 The AMS page allows viewing of the Quota and Quota occupation for each table's Self-optimizing: